 Before we start stimulation, we use medication to suppress the ovaries, which can include birth control pills or a medication called Lupron.
 Ovarian suppression is usually anywhere from 1 to 4 weeks long.
 At the end of this time, another office visit is scheduled and an ultrasound and blood test performed to ensure that down-regulation has been achieved.

 Ovarian Stimulation: 8-12 Days

 Ovarian stimulation is started with injectable fertility medications on a day that is chosen by the cycle coordinator.
-Lupron is continued at a lower dose and a precise dosage of fertility medications (Follistim, Menopur, Gonal-F, Bravelle, Repronex or a combination of these) per day is begun.
+A precise dosage of fertility medications (Follistim, Menopur, Gonal-F, Bravelle, Repronex or a combination of these) per day is begun.
 Since we may need to change the dose of medication during the day, it is most convenient if the patients take their injections in the evening.

 Cycle Monitoring: Starting Day 5